| MTS

 evolutions and revolutions…

-Over the course of decades, the company grew and evolved through changes of ownership, demand, and technology, and made its major entrance onto the national stage in 2004, when Manitoba Telecom Services Inc., the market leader in all telecommunications services in Manitoba, acquired Allstream, the country’s leading and only profitable competitive telecom provider.
+| Over the course of decades, the company grew and evolved through changes of ownership, demand, and technology, and made its major entrance onto the national stage in 2004, when Manitoba Telecom Services Inc., the market leader in all telecommunications services in Manitoba, acquired Allstream, the country’s leading and only profitable competitive telecom provider.
 But as any pioneer can attest, the road to mapping a new world presents serious challenges, and survival demands performance.
+The twentieth century offered a number

 of external obstacles that further complicated an already